bengarrett/dupers/docs/README.md

 #### Multiple identical files

-Both the `dupe` and `search` commands only show the first matching file.
-Dupers uses the SHA-256 file checksums as unique keys, and each key's value only holds a single path location.
+Both the `dupe` and `search` commands __only show the first matching file__.
+Dupers uses the SHA-256 file checksums as unique keys, and each key value holds a single location path.

 #### Windows Command Prompt directory paths